 At times, credit cards are a miracle, providing a simple way to get out of a tough jam — like when your car breaks down on the highway.
 As technology evolves, credit cards also make it easier to do simple tasks without cash — to pay a parking meter, say, or buy a movie ticket without standing in the line with the ticket seller.

 But it should come as no surprise that just as credit cards make it easy to spend, they make it easy to overspend, and easier to ignore what the money is being spent on.
 On top of that, using credit cards comes with a price — in terms of annual fees or interest on balances if you’re not paying them off.

-Credit cards are like a double-edged sword.
-They can be quite beneficial if used wisely, or wreak havoc on your finances and your credit if handled irresponsibly.
+In short, they can be beneficial if used wisely, or they can wreak havoc on your finances and your credit if handled irresponsibly.